wkhan1219/Hello-Wolrd-/README.md

 Next step is to locate the program folder from the Command Canter.
 In Command Prompt window, type dir – this will provide you the all the folder names in C drive.
-Once, you have located the Program folder in the directory, then open that folder by typing cd & the folder name just like the picture below:
+Once, you have located the Program folder in the directory, then open that folder by typing cd & the folder name.
 Once the Java file is located from the command center, then we can compile.

-To compile the program, type javac HelloWorld.java
+To compile the program, type javac HelloWorld.java– Press enter.

-– Press enter.
 This will create a class file, which means now you can run the program by typing the name of the program from the command center.

 Congratulation, now you have learn how to compile the java program.